‘OG Insta Golf Girl’ Paige Spiranac Nearly Spills Out Of Her Top At The Tee

 Golf may not be considered a particularly aerobic sport, but star player Paige Spiranac certainly knows how to get pulses racing.
 The blonde beauty posted a video of herself hitting a drive, and she nearly spilled out of her low-cut tank dress in the process.
 Her fans were unsurprisingly wild about the new update.

-It’s uploads like her most recent that have helped the buxom blonde develop an Instagram following of nearly two million fans.
+It’s uploads like her most recent that have helped the buxom blonde develop an Instagram following of nearly 2 million fans.
 It has also earned her the titled the “OG Insta Golf Girl,” which the athlete proudly displays on her homepage.

 Paige began her golf career at the University of Arizona and then San Diego State University, winning the Mountain West Conference Championship her senior year.
 Since then, she has played in the Colorado Women’s Open and has won at the Scottsdale’s Orange Tree Country Club on the Cactus Tour.

-Paige’s newest video showcases that winning stroke, if fans can focus on the swing instead of Paige’s attire, as the golf girl wears the skimpiest of white dresses.
-The top is a halter cut, and has a neckline low enough to flaunt her ample cleavage.
+Paige’s newest video showcases that winning stroke if fans can focus on the swing instead of Paige’s attire, as the golf girl wears the skimpiest of white dresses.
+The top is a halter cut and has a neckline low enough to flaunt her ample cleavage.
 When she bends over to swing at the ball, she looks perilously close to spilling out.

 The skintight nature of the outfit hugs her hourglass figure, and the skirt is so short that it skims her upper thighs.
 Paige kept with the color scheme and continued with white golf shoes.
 Her long blonde locks are styled in a practical ponytail.